 Lead, shape and inspire at Wakefield College Wakefield College is well-led, ambitious and recognised by Ofsted as 'good', with a strong passion to achieving 'outstanding' through a clear focus on high performance.
 A recent area review identified the College as having both the financial strength and market position to stand alone and the College is working towards an ambitious programme of enhancing its estate.
 The College is growing, delivers high quality and is looking to continue to grow its Apprenticeship and Higher Education offer, taking advantage of new opportunities.
 With a turnover of c. £26 million and a clear strategic vision, Wakefield College is in a strong position to continue its success and the successful candidate will be crucial to continued growth.
-Executive Director - Finance & Resources Competitive Salary The College is looking for an experienced finance professional with a desire to make a difference in the lives of young people and those seeking to improve their skills and employment prospects.
-Your ability to provide financial leadership as the basis for sound decision making in a complex and dynamic organisation is a given.
+Executive Director - Finance & Resources Competitive Salary The College is looking for an experienced finance professional with a desire to make a difference in the lives of young people and those seeking to improve their skills and employment Your ability to provide financial leadership as the basis for sound decision making in a complex and dynamic organisation is a given.
 Just as important is your commitment to the College's vision and values and inclusive approach to giving students the very best life chances.
 The ideal candidate will also have the experience to drive key business strategies for the estate management information and IT, including all aspects of Information Learning Technology that support teaching and learning.
 S/He will be a team player with the passion and commitment to improve the quality of the learning experience in addition to managing their own core portfolio.
 Closing date for applications is Monday 30th January 2016 and the assessment centres will be held 9th/10th February.
-To apply for this role or to download an application pack visit: www.protocol.co.uk/wakefield For a confidential discussion about the role contact Ian Sackree 07795 271559 or David Beynon 07970 042334

-EDB Week BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES
+To apply for this role or to download an application pack visit: www.protocol.co.uk/wakefield CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES